What's The Difference Between A Positive, Ground And Neutral Wire?

 The potential of the wire is its voltage level with respect to ground or earth.
 The potential of the wire may vary depending on the type and magnitude of the voltage supplied by the source.

-- A positive wire has a higher potential than ground or earth.
+- Positive Wire: A positive wire has a higher potential than ground or earth.
 This means that it has more electrical pressure or force to push current through the circuit.
 The potential difference between a positive wire and ground or earth is what drives current flow in the circuit.
 The potential difference may be constant or varying depending on whether the source provides DC or AC power.

-- A neutral wire has zero or near-zero potential with respect to ground or earth.
+- Neutral Wire: A neutral wire has zero or near-zero potential with respect to ground or earth.
 This means that it has no electrical pressure or force to push current through the circuit.
 The potential difference between a neutral wire and ground or earth is negligible or zero.
 Therefore, there is no current flow between a neutral wire and ground or earth under normal conditions.
 However, if there is a fault or imbalance in the circuit, such as a short circuit or an overload, the neutral wire may carry excess current back to the source or to ground or earth to prevent damage or fire.

 Significance of Positive and Neutral Wires